 The Gardener’s Cottage

 For a special occasion, offers a communal dining experience just like it says on the tin – in a gardener’s cottage (at the foot of Calton Hill – get that walk in!).
 A plentiful garden surrounding provides much of the produce served for brunch, lunch and most notably, the seven course dinner tasting menu.
-The offerings change every single day and include local delights such as: sourdough, cultured butter, crudités; Gigha halbut, wild garlic puree, Newhaven lobster, toasted seeds; and Grierson’s Organic Lamb loin, neck terrine, asparagus, pink fir apple potatoes, yogurt, groats.
+The offerings change every single day and include local delights such as sourdough, cultured butter, crudités; Gigha halbut, wild garlic puree, Newhaven lobster, toasted seeds; and Grierson’s Organic Lamb loin, neck terrine, asparagus, pink fir apple potatoes, yoghurt and groats.
 BL